hmrc/api-platform-outbound-soap/README.md

 | operation not found in the WSDL | `404` |

 ## `POST /acknowledgement`
 Allows CCN2 system to asynchronously send an acknowledgment in reply to a message sent to them.
 Upon receipt of such a message, this service will update the message referred to in the RelatesTo field with its new status - either COD or COE - and will append the acknowledgment message, in its entirety, to the original request.
+In the event that multiple messages with the same `messageId` are found then they will all be updated in the same fashion.

 ### Request headers
 | Name | Description |